iq-motion-control/iq-module-communication-doc/docs/manual/manual_canopen.rst

 ***********************************************
 CANOpen
 ***********************************************
-Vertiq's CANOpen implementation is based on the CAN in Automation (CiA) 301 standard.
-All Vertiq modules connect to the CANBUS as a Slave Node with a bitrate of 500kbps.
+Vertiq's CANOpen implementation is based on the CAN in Automation (CiA) `301 standard <https://www.can-cia.org/groups/specifications/>`_.
+All Vertiq modules connect to the CAN bus as a slave node with a bitrate of 500kbps.
 The bitrate is fixed.

 Module Support
 ================